thyme4soup/Earritrons/README.md

 The board, mode button, and cable ends for the earrings are all complete and soldered.
 The earrings themselves are still in the works.

 The main issue is that the numitrons have 9 pins, which means I'd have to run 9 wires to each ear.
 In addition, I figured it would be best to be able to detach the earrings in case one breaks and make the apparatus easier to take off/put on.
 Firstly, we don't use the decimal point, so we can knock that down to 8 wires.
-Secondly, it turns out that using ethernet cables have 8 internal wires and have convenient plugs and allow for extending the cables if you need to place the power box for the earrings somewhere random, like hooked on a belt or in a bag.
+Secondly, it turns out that ethernet cables have 8 internal wires and have convenient plugs and allow for extending the cables if you need to place the power box for the earrings somewhere random, like hooked on a belt or in a bag.
+So, we can use ethernet cables as the bus for the wires and then hook the numitron up somehow.

 The completed board has 2 short female ethernet cable ends into which the main earring cables can be plugged.